 3 The Fixies (Фиксики – Fiksiki)

 This Russian cartoon series is based on the story written by Eduard Uspensky “Guaranteed little men”.
-The television premier was in 2010.
-And since that time, this cartoon has grown into not only one of Russia’s most popular animated brands, but into a global brand as well.
+The television premiere was in 2010.
+And since that time, this cartoon has grown into not only one of Russia’s most popular animated brands but into a global brand as well.
 The animated series tells about the family of fixies: little people living inside the machinery and repairing its breakdowns.
 In this way, the cartoon explains simple scientific principles through interesting stories.

 4 Burenka Dasha (Буренка Даша)

 This is a unique cartoon karaoke-based project created by the Russian animators of Riki Group in Russia.
 You will find Russian folk songs and fairy tales, as well as stories from Russian writers.
 Each song is a trip.
 Dasha and her family invite children to take part in it.
 With this show, you will get acquainted with Russian folk wisdom, ethnic lifestyle, traditions, and mindset.

 5 Masha’s clothes (Машины одежки – Mashiny odezhki)

 This Russian cartoon is the perfect free resource to learn the names of clothes.
 It debuted in 2015.
 The main characters are little girls – Masha, Kate, and Liza.
 The main intent of the cartoon is to help the young Russian-speaking audience select clothes for different situations.
 Therefore, these animated films will be especially useful to those who learn Russian.
 While watching these series, you will be offered to choose apparel for girls to wear on certain occasions.
 In this way, you will learn and practice new lexical units related to the clothes topic.